matthiaskoenig/cy3sbml/README.md

 ### Install
 `cy3sbml` is available from the [Cytoscape App Store](http://apps.cytoscape.org/apps/cy3sbml).
+* install Java 11
-* install the latest version of [Cytoscape](http://www.cytoscape.org/) (>=3.7.2) or
+* install the latest version of [Cytoscape](http://www.cytoscape.org/) (>=3.8.0) or
 * open Cytoscape, open http://apps.cytoscape.org/apps/cy3sbml in a browser, click install

-Alternatively one can install via
+Alternatively one can install via the `App Manager`
 * In Cytoscape open `Apps → App Manager → Install Apps` and search for `cy3sbml`.
 * Select `cy3sbml` and click install.

 After installation cy3sbml is listed in the `Currently Installed` apps tab.

-In addition the latest release jars are available from https://github.com/matthiaskoenig/cy3sbml/releases/latest and can be installed manually.
+The latest release jars are available from https://github.com/matthiaskoenig/cy3sbml/releases/latest and can also be copied manually in the Cytoscape directory.

 ### Uninstall
 To uninstall or disable cy3sbml, go to the menu bar and choose `Apps → App Manager → Currently Installed`.
 Select cy3sbml and click `Uninstall` or `Disable`.